 If you sell the vehicle, inform the buyer of any alterations to the vehicle's engine output.
-If you do not inform the buyer, this may constitute a punishable offense under national legislation.
+This may constitute a punishable offense under national legislation.

 Qualified specialist workshop

 A qualified specialist workshop has the necessary special skills, tools and qualifications to correctly carry out any necessary work on your vehicle.
 This particularly applies to safety-relevant works.